DanielTakeshi/deformable-ravens/README.md

 ## Installation

-*Note: Instructions here are for local machines, not for gCloud.* It is tested on a standard Ubuntu 18.04 machine.
-Please see `gCloud.md` for details on gCloud usage.
+*Note: Instructions here are for local machines, not for gCloud.* Please see `gCloud.md` for details on gCloud usage, however it may be harder for us to provide support for this use case.

 First, get conda on the machine if it isn't there already: